fsmb/med-api/docs/practitioners/search.md

 | deaNumber | query | * | string | The medical professional's DEA number. |
 | licenseNumber | query | * | string| The medical professional's license number. |

-<sub>*At least one of the medical professinoal's identifying numbers is required to search. (npi,licenseNumber,deaNumber)</sub>
+<sub>*At least one of the medical professional's identifying numbers is required to search. (npi,licenseNumber,deaNumber)</sub>

 ## Responses